Physical Therapist Assistant Program

 It is each student’s responsibility to determine whether he/she is eligible for state licensure.
 Graduation from this program does not guarantee a passing score on the NPTE for PTA.
 Please note that each jurisdiction reviews each licensure applicant and may refuse licensure to applicants with past criminal convictions.

 This two-year associate in applied science program consists of five consecutive semesters of classroom and clinical education with a strong emphasis on professional standards.
 The program begins each Fall semester.
 The program is a blended program with the majority of lecture content and some labs being presented online while labs and skill assessments will occur on campus at designated times.
-Students will complete off campus clinical education learning experiences at physical therapy facilities in the greater Chicagoland area.
+Students will complete off campus clinical education learning experiences at physical therapy facilities in the greater Chicagoland and Northwest Indiana area.

 (All courses must be completed with a grade of “C” or higher)